vramesh/factor-graph-compute/README.md

 fg.print_solution()
 ```

 Your results should print alongside of the display for redis server, which this package uses.
-As soong as results are printed, the redis server is closed.
+As soon as results are printed, the redis server is closed.